 Here’s how… …

-It helps, when you are first practicing, to sit in front of a mirror so that you can see your progress.
+It helps, when you are first practising, to sit in front of a mirror so that you can see your progress.

 Sit in a chair with your shoulders relaxed and your hands folded gently over your tummy.

-If you are doing it correctly your shoulders will remain still and your tummy will get bigger and smaller as you breathe (called belly or diaphragmatic breathing).
-If you sit in front of a mirror you can keep an eye on your shoulders and tummy.
+If you are doing it correctly, your shoulders will remain still, and your tummy will get bigger and smaller as you breathe (called belly or diaphragmatic breathing).
+If you sit in front of a mirror, you can watch your shoulders and tummy.

-Once you can keep your shoulders still and relaxed without effort it is a good idea to close your eyes and try to picture the numbers in your mind’s eye to help you concentrate completely on your breathing
+Once you can keep your shoulders still and relaxed without effort, it is a good idea to close your eyes and try to picture the numbers in your mind’s eye to help you concentrate entirely on your breathing

 Practice this technique morning and evening for 5-10 minutes to give you an essential tool to cope with today’s hectic pace of life.
 You can search 7/11 on YouTube for video training.